trainb0y/SimpleJetpacks/README.md

 A 1.16+ Spigot plugin that adds Jetpacks to Minecraft
 ### Recipe
 ![Recipe](https://cdn.discordapp.com/attachments/844754090691919892/845051880711127101/unknown.png)
-(Screenshot is from old version, but recipe is the same)
+(Screenshot is from an old version, but the recipe is the same)

 6x Iron Ingot
 1x Piston